 Uganda, like most parts of Africa, is home to several tropical diseases unfamiliar to people living in more temperate and sanitary climates.
-However, with adequate preparation, and a sensible attitude to malaria prevention, the chances of serious mishap are small.
+However, with adequate preparation and a sensible attitude to malaria prevention, the chances of serious mishap are small.
 To put this in perspective, your greatest concern after malaria should not be the combined exotica of venomous snakes, stampeding wildlife, gun-happy soldiers or the Ebola virus, but something altogether more mundane: a road accident.
-Road accidents are common in Uganda so be aware and do what you can to reduce risks: try to travel during daylight hours, always wear a seatbelt and refuse to be driven by anyone who has been drinking.
-Listen to local advice about areas where violent crime is rife too.

 Travel clinics and health information

 Uganda has been an acceptably safe travel destination since Museveni took power in 1986.
-The only region that subsequently experienced long-term instability is the north, which was practically off-limits to travel prior to 2007 due to a rebellion led by the Lord’s Resistance Army (LRA).
-The north is now widely regarded as safe for travel, though government security advisories still apply to the northeast because of banditry related to Karamojong cattle rustlers.
-Elsewhere, Kampala, like most cities around the world, is vulnerable to terrorist attacks, as demonstrated in 2010 when 74 people were killed in twin blasts at two venues showing World Cup matches on television.
-The only part of Uganda that has suffered from long-term internal instability lies north of Murchison Falls, in an area that traditionally sees few tourists and lacks for any compelling attractions.
-Despite that, however, the most significant threat to life and limb in Uganda comes not from banditry or terrorism, but rather from the malaria parasite and car or boat accidents.
+The only region that subsequently experienced long-term instability is the north, but even that has settled down since 2006.
+Kampala, like most cities around the world, is vulnerable to terrorist attacks, as demonstrated in 2010 when 74 people were killed in twin blasts at two venues showing World Cup matches on television.
+More recently, in what was hopefully a one-off incident in April 2019, an American tourist and local driver were kidnapped at gunpoint during a game drive in the Ishasha Sector of Queen Elizabeth National Park; both were rescued unharmed a few days later after the Ugandan government reputedly paid a portion of the demanded ransom.
+Despite this, however, the most significant threat to life and limb in Uganda comes not from banditry or terrorism, but rather from the malaria parasite and car, boda or boat accidents.

 Uganda is widely and rightly regarded as one of the most crime-free countries in Africa, certainly as far as visitors need be concerned.
-Muggings are comparatively rare, even in Kampala, and I’ve never heard of the sort of con tricks that abound in places like Nairobi.
+Muggings are comparatively rare, even in Kampala, and it is largely free of the sort of con tricks that abound in places like Nairobi.
 Even petty theft such as pickpocketing and bag snatching is relatively unusual, though it does happen from time to time.
-Walking around large towns at night is also reputedly safe, though it would be tempting fate to wander alone along unlit streets.
+Walking around large towns at night is reputedly safe, though it would be tempting fate to wander alone along unlit streets.
 On the basis that it is preferable to err on the side of caution, a few tips that apply to travelling anywhere in East and southern Africa:

-Where the choice exists between carrying valuables on your person or leaving them in a locked room I would tend to favour the latter option (only one of the hundreds of thefts I’ve heard about in Africa happened from a locked hotel room, and that was in Nairobi where just about anything is possible).
-Obviously you should use your judgement on this and be sure the room is absolutely secure.
+• Where the choice exists between carrying valuables on your person or leaving them in a locked room, we would generally favour the latter option, though you need to use your judgement and be sure the room is absolutely secure.